Comeback (sports): Association football

 An example of a record breaking comeback is FC Barcelona (6–1, 6–5 on aggregate) against Paris Saint-Germain F.C. in the UEFA Champions League round of 16 on March 8, 2017 at Camp Nou, Barcelona.
-It was the first time in UEFA Champions League history that a team had overcome a four-goal deficit in order to qualify for the quarterfinals.
-Other example include FC Barcelona (5-1, 6-4 on aggregate) against Chelsea F.C. in the UEFA Champions League quarterfinal on April 18, 2000 at Camp Nou, Barcelona.
-Barcelona entered the second leg with a 3-1 loss against Chelsea, but thanks to Rivaldo and Luís Figo goals Barcelona were leading 2-0 at half time, in the 60th minute Chelsea scored to make it 2-1 thanks to a goal from Tore André Flo.
-In the 83rd minute Dani García scored to make the game 4-4 on aggregate.
-Barcelona later won the match 5-1 thanks to extra time goals from Rivaldo and Patrick Kluivert.
+It was the first time in UEFA Champions League history that a team had overcome a four-goal deficit in order to qualify for the quarter-finals.
+Other example include FC Barcelona (5–1, 6–4 on aggregate) against Chelsea F.C. in the UEFA Champions League quarterfinal on April 18, 2000 at Camp Nou.
+Barcelona entered the second leg with a 3-1 deficit against Chelsea, Rivaldo and Luís Figo both scored in the first half to tie the aggregate score 3-3, However in the 60th minute, Tore André Flo scored to make the aggregate score 4-3 for Chelsea, but in the 83rd minute, Dani García equalized to make the tie 4–4 on aggregate and sent the game to extra time where Rivaldo and Patrick Kluivert scored for Barcelona to complete the comeback and win the tie 6-4.

 Other comebacks also include Liverpool F.C (FC Barcelona 0–4 Liverpool FC, 4–3 on aggregate) against FC Barcelona in the 2018–19 UEFA Champions League Semi-finals.
-With Liverpool being down 3–0 after the first game, Divock Origi and Georginio Wijnaldum came to the rescue as both netted 2 goals each, and an extraordinary corner kick from Trent Alexander-Arnold would give the Reds a 4–3 lead on aggregate, sending them through to the 2019 UEFA Champions League Final which they eventually ended up winning versus Tottenham Hotspur 2–0.
-In the other semifinal, contested between Spurs and Ajax, another great comeback was performed by the London club.
-With Ajax having won their away leg 1–0, and winning their home leg 2–0 at half-time, Spurs needed to score three goals in the second half to win the game.
-Lucas Moura scored a hat-trick that sent them to their first UEFA Champions League Final on away goals, with the winning goal coming in the 96th minute.
+With Liverpool being down 3–0 after the first game, Divock Origi and Georginio Wijnaldum came to the rescue as both netted two goals each, and an extraordinary corner kick from Trent Alexander-Arnold would give the Reds a 4–3 lead on aggregate, sending them through to the 2019 UEFA Champions League Final, which they would later win.
+In the other semi-final, contested between Tottenham Hotspur and Ajax, another great comeback occurred, as with Ajax having won their away leg 1–0, and winning their home leg 2–0 at half-time, Spurs needed to score three goals in the second half to win the game, where Lucas Moura scored a hat-trick that sent them to their first UEFA Champions League Final on away goals, with the winning goal coming in the 96th minute.